juwan-25/jumpUp/docs/maintainers/vcpkg_configure_make.md

 ### ADD_BIN_TO_PATH
 Adds the appropriate Release and Debug `bin\` directories to the path during configure such that executables can run against the in-tree DLLs.

-## DISABLE_VERBOSE_FLAGS
+### DISABLE_VERBOSE_FLAGS
-do not pass '--disable-silent-rules --verbose' to configure
+Do not pass '--disable-silent-rules --verbose' to configure.

 ### OPTIONS
 Additional options passed to configure during the configuration.